Symptoms and signs of PCOS and why it affects women

 Persons suffering from this ailment are not responsive to insulin secreted in the body.
 The pancreas is not able to function in the normal fashion and becomes resistant to insulin production.

 Your body cannot utilise insulin effectively, resulting in more production of insulin.
-As a result, there is over-production of insulin than the normal level which could lead to Type 2 Diabetes mellitus and insulin resistance.
+As a result, there is an overproduction of insulin than the normal level which could lead to Type 2 Diabetes.

-Women get PCOS as they undergo a lot of hormonal changes during the transition from adolescence to womanhood.
+A woman’s hormones go through a number of changes during the transition from adolescence to womanhood.
 Some of these hormonal changes are responsible for the onset of this disease.

 It is observed that most of the women who have PCOS are either overweight or obese and hence, excess body weight has been linked to PCOS.